The Best Jojoba Oil Brands:

 Jojoba Oils for DIY Products

 Jojoba oils make a great carrier oil since the scent is usually not very strong.
+It's also a great ingredient for making essential oils.

 Use it to dilute essential oils or use it to make your own body wash, hand wash, shampoo, and conditioners to provide a bit of moisture, especially if you find oils like olive and avocado a bit too heavy.

 Can You Have a Negative Reaction?

 Sensitivity to pure jojoba oil is very rare but it does exist.
 Like any new beauty product, like the aloe vera gel, do a patch test before applying it to larger areas.

 Be sure to read the label of any jojoba oil brand to double check for any other ingredients as some manufacturers add unwanted oils, chemicals, and/or preservatives.

-Jojoba oil is also a common ingredient in many products and typically it’s the other ingredients in these products that pose more of a risk.
+Jojoba oils is also a common ingredient in many products and typically it’s the other ingredients in these products that pose more of a risk.

 That includes essential oils, so if you are going to be creating your own products or use products that contain them, be sure to do a patch test first.

 Our Top 3 Picks

-- Best Overall: Kate Blanc Jojoba Oil seems to help with everything, whether it’s your skin, hair, or nails.
-Plus, it’s organic.
+- Best Overall: Kate Blanc cold pressed Jojoba Oil seems to help with everything, whether it’s your skin, hair, or nails.
+Plus, it’s organic jojoba oil.

-- Best for Your Budget: Teak Naturals Jojoba Oil.
-It’s organic, cruelty-free, and can work well for your hair and skin (including scars), particularly if your face is oilier.
+- Best for Your Budget: Teak Naturals organic Jojoba Oil.
+Other than being an organic jojoba oil, it's cruelty free, and can work well for your hair and skin (including scars), particularly if your face is oilier.

 Please let us know which is your favorite brand and what do you use your choice of the best jojoba oils for.

 Last Updated on September 14, 2020